ersnrosario/CPNT-201-A1/README.md

 # CPNT-201-A1
 Ericson Rosario

-Job: Write article on Animal Welfare
+Job: Write a blog post.

 Job description: Write an article on animal welfare that is has at least three main points and scholarly sources.